Using CREATE TABLE AS SELECT (CTAS) in Azure SQL Data Warehouse

 SELECT * INTO [dbo].[FactInternetSales_new] FROM [dbo].[FactInternetSales]

-[dbo].[FactInternetSales_new] would be created as ROUND_ROBIN distributed table with a CLUSTERED COLUMNSTORE INDEX on it as these are the table defaults in Azure SQL Data Warehouse.
+[dbo].[FactInternetSales_new] is be created as ROUND_ROBIN distributed table with a CLUSTERED COLUMNSTORE INDEX since these are the table defaults in Azure SQL Data Warehouse.

-SELECT..INTO however does not allow you to change either the distribution method or the index type as part of the operation.
-This is where
+SELECT..INTO, however, does not allow you to change either the distribution method or the index type as part of the operation.
+This is where CTAS comes in.

 CREATE TABLE [dbo].[FactInternetSales_new] WITH ( DISTRIBUTION = ROUND_ROBIN , CLUSTERED COLUMNSTORE INDEX ) AS SELECT * FROM [dbo].[FactInternetSales] ;